Skip to content

 For the classical analogous case, the probability is much lower.
 This is a manifestation of the fact that the hitting time in a hypercube is exponentially shorter in quantum walks, in comparison to classical random walks.

-Below we explain the quantum_step_clockwise function defined for the quantum walk on a circle.
+This section explains the quantum_step_clockwise function defined for the quantum walk on a circle.
 The unitary matrix that represents walking on a circle operates as follows:

-\[U_{+}|i\rangle = \left\{ \begin{array}{l l} |i+1\rangle & {\text{if } } i\neq 2^{N-1}\\ |0\rangle & {\text{if } } i = 2^{N-1} \end{array} \right.\]
+\[U_{+}|i\rangle = \left\{ $\begin{array}{l l} |i+1\rangle & {\text{if } } i\neq 2^{N-1}\\ |0\rangle & {\text{if } } i = 2^{N-1}\end{array}$ \right.\]

 In a matrix form this is simply the matrix

-\[U_+ = \begin{pmatrix} 0 & 1 & 0 & \cdots & 0 & 0 \\ 0 & 0 & 1 & 0 & \cdots & 0 \\ 0 & \ddots &\ddots & \ddots & \cdots & 0 \\ \vdots & \ddots & \ddots & \ddots& \ddots & \vdots \\ 0 & \ddots & \ddots & 0& 0 & 1\\ 1 & 0 & 0 & \cdots & 0 & 0 \end{pmatrix}.\]
+\[U_+ = $\begin{pmatrix}0 & 1 & 0 & \cdots & 0 & 0 \\ 0 & 0 & 1 & 0 & \cdots & 0 \\ 0 & \ddots &\ddots & \ddots & \cdots & 0 \\ \vdots & \ddots & \ddots & \ddots& \ddots & \vdots \\ 0 & \ddots & \ddots & 0& 0 & 1\\ 1 & 0 & 0 & \cdots & 0 & 0\end{pmatrix}$.\]

-In Fourier space this matrix is diagonal, namely, the Fourier matrix $\mathcal{FT} $ diagonalizes it.
+In Fourier space, this matrix is diagonal; namely, the Fourier matrix \(\mathcal{FT}\) diagonalizes it.
 Moreover, the diagonal entries forms a goemetric series:

 \[U_+ = \mathcal{FT} \cdot \begin{pmatrix} \alpha^0 & 0 & \cdots& \cdots & 0 \\ 0 & \alpha^1 & 0 & \cdots & 0 \\ 0 & 0 &\ddots & \cdots & 0 \\ 0 & 0 &\cdots & \alpha^{2^N-2} & 0 \\ 0 & \cdots & 0 & \cdots & \alpha^{2^N-1} \end{pmatrix} \cdot \mathcal{FT}^{\dagger},\]

-[1]: Kempe, J. "Quantum random walks: an introductory overview."
+[1]: Kempe, J. "Quantum random walks: An introductory overview."
 Contemporary Physics 44, 307 (2003).

 [2]: Kempe, J. "Discrete quantum walks hit exponentially faster."
 Probability theory and related fields 133, 215 (2005).